-where \smash{$\hat{f}(x)$} and \smash{$\he(x)$} are (honest) random forest estimates of $\mathbb{E}[Y \cond X= x]$ and $\mathbb{E}[W \cond X= x]$ respectively, \smash{$\htau(\cdot)$} is an (honest, orthogonalized) causal forest estimate of the conditional average treatment effect, and $C$ is a parameter measuring the cost of treatment.
+where \smash{$\hat{f}(x)$} and \smash{$\he(x)$} are random forest estimates of $\mathbb{E}[Y_i \cond X_i= x]$ and $\mathbb{E}[W_i \cond X_i= x]$ respectively, \smash{$\htau(\cdot)$} is an causal forest\footnote{Random forests are a type of adaptive nearest neighbor estimator that use an ensemble of trees to define a relevant neighborhood function for each query point; see \citet{athey2018generalized} for a discussion.
+Causal forests use the adaptive neighborhood function implied by a forest to fit a partially linear model using the method of \citet{robinson1988root}; see \citet{nie2017learning} for formal results motivating the use of local partially linear modeling for heterogeneous treatment effect estimation, and Section 1.3 of \citet{athey2019estimating} for a discussion of how this partially linear modeling is carried out in causal forests.
+We emphasize that, for our purposes, random forests are simply used as a convenient non-parametric estimator of relevant nuisance components, specifically $f(x)$ and $e(x)$ here, and could seamlessly be replaced with other methods such as boosting or neural networks.
+The shape of the learned policy $\hpi$ is determined in the optimization step 3, which only depends on the random forests through the predictions used to form doubly robust scores \smash{$\hGamma_i$}.} estimate of the conditional average treatment effect, and $C$ is a parameter measuring the cost of treatment.